garrandall/popular-music-data/tracks/rings-cymarron.md

 Ring, ring, telephone rings
 Somebody said, "baby won't you do it?"
 I been wondering where you been
-Now and then, i think about you and me
+Now and then, I think about you and me
 No use? in' 'bout things we can't recall
 It don't matter now at allllll,
 Just come on home: baby we'll laugh and sing